About the NAGCR

 How has the NAGCR grown since its founding?

-In the 36 years since the Guild's founding, both the number of active towers and the number of members have approximately quadrupled.
+In the 47 years since the Guild's founding, both the number of active towers and the number of members have approximately quadrupled.
 Eight long-silent, older rings have become active again in that period and more than two dozen new rings have been installed.
-Now, in late 2009, there are 47 towers with active change ringing bands in North America and another is expected to become active within the coming 6-12 months.2 In addition, there are currently eight active change ringing hand bell bands.
-The Guild now has 562 members of which 24 were among the Founding Members.
+Now, in 2019, there are 51 towers with active change ringing bands in North America.2 In addition, there are currently eight active change ringing hand bell bands.
+The Guild now has 572 members of which 22 were among the Founding Members.
 About 500 other ringers living outside North America are Non-Resident members of the Guild.

 - maintains this website;